seldon1000/NextPass/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots/Videos/GIFs**
-If applicable, add screenshots to help explain your problem.
+If applicable, add media files to help explain your problem.

 **Device informations**
  - Manufacturer